 After three years of conflict, at least 3 million children have left education.
 For children in Syria, the reasons are many: schools destroyed or occupied by warring groups or displaced families, teachers absent or deceased, and insecurity.

 For refugee families that don't live in camps, paying rent and other expenses can make it difficult for parents to afford books, uniforms, and tuition fees for their children.
 In some cases children must give up school and start work to help provide for their families.
 In Lebanon, the government has opened public schools to Syrian children, but language barriers, overcrowding, and the cost of transportation keep many refugee children out of school.

 What is World Vision doing to meet people’s needs?

-World Vision provides aid within Syria and to refugees and host communities in Lebanon and Jordan.
+World Vision provides aid to refugees and host communities in Lebanon and Jordan.